Huai Khwang district

 Huai Khwang (ห้วยขวาง, /th/) is one of the 50 districts (khet) of Bangkok, Thailand.
 It is east of the city centre.
 Neighbouring districts are Chatuchak, Wang Thonglang, Bang Kapi, Suan Luang, Watthana, Ratchathewi, and Din Daeng.

 History

 Huai Khwang district was established in an area formerly part of Phaya Thai in 1973.
 Adjustments to the district were made in 1978, adjusting boundaries with neighboring districts Phaya Thai and Bang Kapi, and again in 1993, creating the new Din Daeng District.

 The name "Huai Khwang" literally means "barricaded creek" (huai meaning creek, and khwang meaning barricaded), as the area was once made up of wetlands and small waterways; in the past, canals (also known as khlongs) were the primary means of transport.

-Today, the district has become a popular destination for a new generation of Chinese immigrants, earning it the nickname "New Chinatown", to distinguish it from Bangkok’s traditional Chinatown in Yaowarat, located in the Samphanthawong district.
+Today, the district has become a popular destination for a new generation of Chinese immigrants, earning it the nickname "New Chinatown", to distinguish it from Bangkok's traditional Chinatown in Yaowarat, located in the Samphanthawong district.

+In July 2026, officers at Huai Khwang Police Station were found to be wearing badges with dragon symbols without authorization for the past 3 to 4 years, leading to widespread social media criticism.
+Metropolitan Police Bureau 1 subsequently ordered all stations under its jurisdiction to remove the dragon-shaped shoulder badges from their uniforms.